Dmgvol/UE_Modding/AdvancedModding/BpReplication.md

 This is not limited to variables, so you can replicate methods, delegates, any other type of assets, BP components, and even C++ headers.

 ## Packaging
-We don't package anything that was replicated. <br>
+We don't package anything that was replicated! <br>
 As this will result in overwriting the game-files which we don't want.

 Only package the BP mod files.